Install the required libraries deel-torchlip and foolbox (uncomment below if needed)

 (8): GroupSort2()

-(9): Linear(in_features=64, out_features=10, bias=False)
+(9): Linear(in_features=64, out_features=10, bias=True)

 )

-5. Robustness evaluation: certificate generation and adversarial attacks
+5. Robustness evaluation: certificate generation and adversarial attacks¶

 A Lipschitz network provides certificates guaranteeing that there is no adversarial attack smaller than the certificates.
 We will show how to compute a certificate for a given image sample.

-We will also run attacks on 10 images (one per class) and show that the distance between the obtained adversarial images and the original images is greater than the certificates.
-The foolbox library is used to perform adversarial attacks.
+We will also run attacks on 10 images (one per class) and show that the

 import numpy as np